Gauge Field and Confinement-Deconfinement Transition in Hydrogen-Bonded Ferroelectrics

-in the lattice given in Fig.~\ref{Fig:lattice}A. The summation of $\Box$ in Eq.~(\ref{h0}) and (\ref{h1}) is over the blue plaquetts which resemble the H$_2$SQ molecules~\cite{SQacid}.
-The sites are labeled by numbers and the convention is given in Fig.~\ref{Fig:lattice}A. On each site, there is a hydrogen shared by two neighboring molecules, representing the hydrogen bond. $\sigma^z$ is used to denote the motion of protons: If a hydrogen is closer to the plaquette of group A, it is defined as the "$+$" state, otherwise it is a "$-$" state.
-The summation in Eq.~(\ref{h2}) is over the nearest-neighbor plaquettes, and $\vec{P}_i$ are defined as the following
+in the lattice in Fig.~\ref{Fig:lattice}, where the summation of $\Box$ in Eq.~(\ref{h0}) and (\ref{h1}) is over the plaquetts of the blue lattice in Fig.~\ref{Fig:lattice} resembling the H$_2$SQ molecules and $\sigma$-variables are defined on the bonds of the plaquetts~\cite{SQacid}.
+On each lattice bond, there is a hydrogen ion shared by two neighboring molecules, representing the hydrogen bond.
+We use $\sigma^z$ to parametrize the position of hydrogen ions in the following way: If a hydrogen is closer to the molecule A, it is the "$+$" state, otherwise it is a "$-$" state, representing a gauge field.
+The $H_2$ in Eq.~(\ref{h2}) represents the nearest-neighbor dipole-dipole interaction, and the components of the dipole moment $\vec{P}_i$ are defined by $P_{(A, B)x}=(\pm)\frac{1}{4}(\sigma^z_1+\sigma^z_2-\sigma^z_3-\sigma^z_4)$ and $ P_{(A, B)y}=(\pm)\frac{1}{4}(\sigma^z_2+\sigma^z_3-\sigma^z_1-\sigma^z_4)$, where $(+)$ for the molecule A and $(-)$ for the molecule B respectively.